 In graduate school my Latin reading group would meet a couple of times per week in the local coffee shop to study and work on translations.
 One winter morning I arrived to find one of my partners already there, sitting at our customary table; however, he had turned his chair away from the table and was now facing the corner, hunched over his book.
 Confused by his position, which looked like a child who had been given a “time out,” I asked, “What’s going on?”
 Without lifting his eyes from the Latin text or turning around he gave an exasperated sigh and muttered, “Girls.
 Too many pretty girls.”
 So, whatever you need to do to find an environment free of distractions, do it.

-When you study it is important to take breaks and often helpful to occasionally change the scenery.
 You will find yourself studying more effectively if you take breaks when necessary.
 Again, there will be personal variability in this regard.
 Try giving yourself a 5 or 10-minute break every hour or so; get up, get a drink, stretch the legs, knock out some pull-ups, do some yoga, or whatever.
 But (a) don’t let the 10 minute break turn into 30 minutes or 60 minutes, and (b) when you sit down for the next 50-minute study session, you should focus only on the work in front of you.
 I also find it useful to change venues during study sessions, especially longer sessions.
 I’ll start at a library and, after several hours, move to a coffee house.
 After a few hours there, I’ll move to another coffee house, and from there to my home office.
 Of course, not all study sessions are so long.
 If you only have three or four hours of studying in a given day you might move only once, or not at all.
 Be sure not to waste time in transit.
 You will lose your focus if it takes you an hour to accomplish each of those moves; however, on our campus this should not be a problem, as you can move from the library, to your department’s “village,” to the Lion’s Den, to a study room, and back to your dorm with just a few minutes in transit.
 Obviously, if you find yourself on a roll, don’t ruin things by changing venues.
 Wait until things are going poorly and then try to shake things up a bit with a quick break to move to a new environment.

 Try to incorporate as many different “inputs” as possible when studying.
 That is to say, read, write, and speak as part of your studying.
 This is one reason it is important to take notes in class: you hear the material, write it down, and later read it back to yourself—engaging the material three different ways.
 If you explain the material out loud to a study partner you’ve incorporated a fourth way of engaging the material.
 This sort of “repetition with variation” is one of the best things you can do, and it will go a long way toward really engraining the material into your long-term memory.
 This, of course, is your goal.
 Good studying is not about cramming material into short-term memory for an exam without concern for whether or not it is retained over the long haul.
 Notes, outlines, and summaries are all part of good studying.
 If you just read the book and leave it at that, you are short-changing yourself.